 Although European architecture inspired the streets and buildings of khedivial Cairo, European architects were themselves inspired by Cairo's Mamluk architecture, leading to the creation of the Neo-Mamluk style.

-Eva Dadrian is an Emmy Award-winning British-Egyptian independent broadcaster and writer with extensive experience in Africa, the Middle East and Europe.
-She works as a political risk analyst for Arab Africa Affairs (London/ Cape Town).
-She also writes in al-Ahram Weekly and al-Ahram Hebdo (Cairo) and covers issues ranging from art and science to environment and religion for the BBC World Service.
+Eva Dadrian (1944-2018) an Emmy Award-winning British-Egyptian independent broadcaster and writer with extensive experience in Africa, the Middle East and Europe.
+Dadrian worked as a political risk analyst for Arab Africa Affairs (London/ Cape Town).
+She also wrote for al-Ahram Weekly and al-Ahram Hebdo (Cairo) covering issues ranging from art and science to environment and religion for the BBC World Service.